-Source: TRPC Small Area Population Estimates and Population and Employment Forecast Work Program, 2017.
-Estimates reflect city boundaries on April 1.
+Source: Thurston Regional Planning Council Population and Employment Forecast, 2019.
+The Baseline population forecast was Revised during the Regional Housing Allocation Process to reflect city boundaries as of Sept.
+1, 2023.
 A decrease in UGA population over the planning period is likely due to annexation.

 The population distributions are intended to ensure that each city and town’s Comprehensive Plan and any applicable Joint Plan accommodates the projected population growth.
 These population distributions are individually discussed in each of the Joint Plans adopted by the county.
 TRPC updates its population and land supply forecasting data under the GMA-required Buildable Lands Program.
 Numbers reflected in this plan should be treated as a point-in-time accounting of population distribution, and more current information may be obtained from TRPC.

-As shown in , around half of the projected population growth between 2017 and 2040 is likely to be located within incorporated cities, and another third in designated urban growth areas.
+As shown in Figure 2-1, almost two-thirds of the projected population growth between 2020 and 2045 is likely to be located within incorporated cities, and just 30% in designated urban growth areas.
 Within the county’s jurisdictions, the Lacey UGA is set to receive the largest proportion of population growth, in part because it is the largest UGA with the most developable area.
-The Lacey and Yelm UGAs are the fastest growing areas of the county, relative to their size, although all areas of the county are likely to experience significant population growth over the next two decades.